johnpooch/diplomacy-client/README.md

 - Before you start developing, install [VSCode](https://code.visualstudio.com)
 - Open this directory in VSCode, and install the recommended extensions to lint on save

+### Develop using Storybook

+[Storybook](https://storybook.js.org/) is a very useful tool for developing components and pages in isolation.

+Run `yarn storybook` from the project root to start Storybook

 ### Accessing the dev copy on a mobile device

 It can be useful to test a dev copy from a mobile device to check how touch gestures behave with the canvas.